yagna0/itp-docker/README.md

 This is a local deployment to serve the Github pages app of [yagna0.github.io/mypages](http://yagna0.github.io/mypages)

 ## Architecture
-should explain the architecture of your app when a request comes in to localhost:8081, where dose it go? how service connected who serve what html? where is the html coming from?
 - request to 'http://localhost:8081' get routed to the fp-svc which has a webserver on port 7901
 - for 'http://fp-svc:7901/', the container proxies to 'http://hp-svc:6969/'
 - for 'http://fp-svc:7901/mypages', the container serve the pages site stored inside the image at /'/usr/share/nginx/html' (this game from a git Repo)